 Organizational/Agency Mediation Multi-party Mediation

-If you don’t see your specific situation listed here, please call the WVDRC Office (509) 888-0957 to see if mediation might be appropriate for you.
+If you don’t see your specific situation listed here, please call the WVDRC Office (509) 888-0957 to see if mediation might be appropriate for you and your circumstances.

 These cases involve a conflict between a consumer/customer and a merchant/business.
 They are generally disputes over issues related to services or products/goods that have been purchased, or contracted for, with a business.
 Our mediators will help all parties involved express their concerns and work out a mutually beneficial resolution.
 The results save money and time, and preserve or build customer relations; as well as the reputation of the business.
 If you are a business owner, we can help you provide distinguished customer service.